diego-plan9/lillinput/README.md

-Please be aware that this project is in beta, and was started for scratching a specific itch - allowing three-finger swipe for changing between workspaces in `i3` under a personal setup.
-It aims to stay small (hence the [name]) and biased towards custom needs (and a bit of a Rust playground).
+Please be aware that this project is in beta, and was started for scratching a specific itch - allowing three-finger swipe for changing between workspaces in `i3` under a custom setup.
+It aims to stay small (hence the project [name] and its "three-fingers-captured-by-fierce-tiny-island-inhabitants" [logo], a homage to [Gulliver's Travels]) and biased towards custom needs (and a bit of a personal Rust playground).

 ## Compiling